sir-george2500/sir-george2500/README.md

 ## 🚀 About Me

-I'm a passionate software engineer with a growth mindset, continuously improving by 1% every day.
+I'm a passionate software engineer with a growth mindset, continuously improving by 1% every day | trying to become a code machine.
 I believe in the power of problem-solving through code and the beauty of well-crafted algorithms.

 **Core Values:**
 - ✨ Believer in God's love (devotee of Jesus)